Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: RG-invariant sectors

 \section{RG-invariant sectors}

-Given that all dimension-four couplings in the LEFT Lagrangian are flavor-conserving (and ignoring dimension-five terms), the ADM of four-fermion operators has a block-diagonal structure, with blocks corresponding to RG-invariant sectors defined by the flavor quantum numbers of the operators~(see e.g.~\Reff{Aebischer:2017gaw}).
-We will treat the different blocks in the four-fermion ADM as ``separate'' ADMs for the different RG-invariant sectors.
+Given that all dimension-four couplings in the LEFT Lagrangian are flavor-conserving (and ignoring dimension-five terms), the ADM of four-fermion operators has a block-diagonal structure, each block corresponding to an RG-invariant sector defined by the flavor quantum numbers of the operators~(see e.g.~\Reff{Aebischer:2017gaw}).
+Each of these will be treated as a ``separate'' ADM: the ``ADM of an RG-invariant sector''.
+We thus have one ADM for each sector, each one possibly broken into several smaller sub-blocks, depending on the details of the sector.

-The sectors are classified in terms of the flavor transition they mediate, for which we use the following terminology: \begin{itemize} \item $\boldmath{\Delta F = 2}$ : e.g. $(\bar d s)(\bar d s)$, \item $\Delta F = 1.5$ : e.g. $(\bar d b)(\bar d s)$ , \item $\Delta F = 1$ : e.g. $(\bar d c)(\bar u s)$ , \item $\Delta F = 1^{\bar{f}f}$ : e.g. $(\bar d s)(\bar u u)$ , \item $\Delta F = 0$ : e.g. $(\bar d d)(\bar e e)$ . \end{itemize} The full list of sectors is given in Tables~\ref{tab:RG-sectors I}~and~\ref{tab:RG-sectors II}, which provide a summary of the sectors and the number of blocks in each of them.
+These sectors are classified in terms of the flavor transition they mediate, for which we use the following terminology: \begin{itemize} \item {\boldmath$\Delta F = 2$} : e.g. $(\bar d s)(\bar d s)$, \item {\boldmath$\Delta F = 1.5$} : e.g. $(\bar d b)(\bar d s)$ , \item {\boldmath$\Delta F = 1$} : e.g. $(\bar d c)(\bar u s)$ , \item {\boldmath$\Delta F = 1^{\bar{f}f}$} : e.g. $(\bar d s)(\bar u u)$ , \item {\boldmath$\Delta F = 0$} : e.g. $(\bar d d)(\bar e e)$ . \end{itemize} In addition, there are lepton-number violating sectors, $\Delta L=2,4$, and Baryon-number violating sectors, $|\Delta B|=1$.
+The full list of sectors is given in Tables~\ref{tab:RG-sectors I}~and~\ref{tab:RG-sectors II}, which provide a summary of the sectors, their multiplicity, and the number of sub-blocks in each of them.
 These sectors match those of~\Reff{Aebischer:2017ugx}.
 We also remark that these sectors are defined for our non-redundant LEFT basis, which differs from the JMS conventions in~\Refs{Jenkins:2017jig,Jenkins:2017dyc} as detailed at the end of~\Sec{sec:defLEFT}.
+All sectors are composed of non-hermitian operators, except one: the operators in the last $\Delta F=0$ sub-block in~\Tab{tab:RG-sectors II} are hermitian (and thus their Wilson coefficients are real).
+In the LEFT(5), this sub-block is 235-dimensional.
+The full Lagrangian contains all the operators listed below, plus their hermitian conjugates.
+We do not display the hermitian conjugates because their structure is identical and their ADMs are the same.

-In the following, we list explicitly the full set of RG-invariant blocks for each sector.
+In the following, we list explicitly the full set of RG-invariant sub-blocks in each sector.

-\subsection{\boldmath{$\Delta F = 2$ transitions $\left(\bar{f}_i f_j \bar{f}_i f_j\right)$}}
+\subsection{\boldmath$\Delta F = 2$ transitions \boldmath$\left(\bar{f}_i f_j \bar{f}_i f_j\right)$}